grafana/agent/docs/rfcs/xxxx-integrations-in-operator.md

 At the time of writing, Grafana Agent Operator can be used to collect metrics and logs from a Kubernetes cluster by deploying and managing Grafana Agent pods.
 However, logs and metrics are just a subset of the total functionality available in Grafana Agent.

-This document proposes adding support for integrations into the Grafana Agent Operator.
+Grafana Agent includes support for integrations, which are intended as "batteries-included" features to assist with collecting telemetry data.
+Today, all integrations are metrics-based, where each metrics-based integration is an embeded Prometheus exporter.
+This document proposes adding support for metrics-based integrations into the Grafana Agent Operator.

 This proposal supersedes [#883][], which was the first attempt at designing the feature.
 This proposal takes advantage of the lessons we've learned and